codelittinc/engineering-hiring/README.md

 This is the first interview, and it doesn't need to be conducted by an engineer, it can be run by an experienced member of the HR team.
 During this phase we want to learn more about the person, we want to see if they're a team player, if they prefer books or movies, if they're more like an engineer or a leader.
 If they like to dance or to fight (why not both?).
 This is a culture fit interview, and you are trying to discover if this is a person that you would like to work with.

-Since this is the first interview remember that you are being interviewed as well.
-The person on the other side wants to know if Codelitt is the place they want to spend the next days of their life.

 ### Interview flow example

 1. Introduce yourself: _Hi, my name is Peter, and I'm an engineer at Codelitt.
 I am responsible for this first interview with you._